Materials Engineer

 Create job alert

-• Experience with composites, specifically carbon fibre composites processing and testing.
+• Composites experience in carbon fibre composites processing and testing.

 • Experience in composite methods.

-• Knowledge of composite materials applied to space and aerospace applications.
+• Understanding of composite materials applied to space and aerospace applications.

-• Experience in lab-based materials development and testing.
+• Experience of Lab based materials development and testing.

-• Experience working within an ISO 9001 Quality system.
+• Experience of working withing an ISO 9001 Quality system.

-• Knowledge of destructive and non-destructive inspection techniques.
+• Knowledge of both destructive and non-destructive inspection techniques.

 Related Jobs